johandahlberg/piper/README.md

 ### Making Piper generate graph files
 Queue includes functionallity to generate dot files to visualize the jobs graph.
-This is highly useful when debugging new qscripts as it lets you see how the jobs connect to one another, so if you have made some mistake in the chaining of the dependencies it is easy to spot. ".dot" files can be opened with e.g. [xdot](https://github.com/jrfonseca/xdot.py).
+This is highly useful when debugging new qscripts as it lets you see how the jobs connect to one another.
+So, if you have made a mistake in the chaining of the dependencies it is easy to spot. ".dot" files can be opened with e.g. [xdot](https://github.com/jrfonseca/xdot.py).

 ### Using the XML binding compiler (xjc):